 Cranberry sauce is a staple on most Thanksgiving tables, and it certainly was in my house growing up – who else has memories of jellied canned cranberry sauce jiggling around on a plate in a perfectly uniform shape?
 As I got older, my mother started making her own cranberry sauce with canned mandarin oranges and I presume a lot of sugar (everything had a lot of sugar in it when I was growing up!).
-I’m not at all opposed to canned foods, but the homemade version was surely a step up!
+I’m not at all opposed to canned foods, but a homemade version like this Orange-Ginger Cranberry Sauce is surely a step up!

 I have always loved all the traditional Thanksgiving foods and look forward to all my mother’s usual dishes, including her cranberry sauce.
 But when we moved into our house it was my turn to host Turkey Day and I decided it was about time I make my own version of cranberry sauce.

 Friends of mine who have never made cranberry sauce thought I was crazy for adding one more dish to make myself, but they don’t realize how easy it actually is.
 If you Google cranberry sauce you’ll get millions of results (over 3.5 million to be precise) and every bag of fresh cranberries I’ve ever bought has a cranberry sauce recipe on the back.
 The simplest recipe is to simmer cranberries, sugar, and water until the cranberries have popped and you have a thickened sauce.
 That’s it!
 See, I told you it was easy.